(CNN)Here's a look at the life of the founder of Virgin Group, Ltd., Richard Branson.

 1984 - Forms Virgin Atlantic airlines.

-1987 - Along with Per Lindstrand, becomes the first person to cross the Atlantic Ocean in a hot-air balloon.
+1987 - Branson and Per Lindstrand become the first people to cross the Atlantic Ocean in a hot-air balloon.

 1992 - Branson sells Virgin Music Group to Thorn EMI.
 He says that the sale will allow him to concentrate on his airline, Virgin Atlantic.